-- Challenge – or the courage and creativity to meet challenges and realize their long-term vision.
+Or the courage and creativity to meet challenges and realize their long-term vision.

-- Kaizen – or the continuous improvement of business operations.
+Or the continuous improvement of business operations.

-- Genchi Genbutsu – which advocates going to the source to fact-find and make informed decisions.
+Which advocates going to the source to fact-find and make informed decisions.

 Respect for people.

 This means taking ownership of personal work and building mutual trust.